joaopsys/NowStreaming/README.md

 First Steps:
 - Install the extension! :)
 - Go watch a stream on Twitch
-- Hit the NowStreaming icon while watching the stream, and click Follow
+- Hit the NowStreaming icon while watching the stream, and start following it!
 - That stream will now appear on your NowStreaming popup and you will get notifications everytime it goes online

-If you don't want to receive notifications, you can always disable them by right clicking the NowStreaming icon and clicking Options.
+If you don't want to receive notifications, you can always disable it in the Options Menu.

 Advanced Steps:
 - You can import your Twitch following list to Now Streaming!
+- Hit the Show Options button!
 - Hit the Import from Twitch Button
 - Enter your Twitch username
-- Submit
+- Submit!

 Anything you do on NowStreaming *WILL NOT* affect your Twitch account.